-From its inception, UC Irvine has contributed to the vitality of public schools in Orange County by offering access to educational resources and enhancing the achievement of diverse students.
+From its inception in 1965, UC Irvine has contributed to the vitality of public schools in Orange County by offering access to educational resources and enhancing the achievement of diverse students.
 Because of this commitment to public schools, UCI established the Office of Teacher Education in 1971.
 For 20 years, this unit focused on professional preparation and high-quality training for teachers and administrators.

 Launched in 2006, UCI Cal Teach is a unique academic program that recruits talented undergraduate science and math majors to prepare for a teaching career.
-Jointly sponsored by the schools of Biological Sciences, Physical Sciences and Education, the Cal Teach Science and Mathematics Program offers UCI undergraduates a chance to explore inquiry-based science and mathematics teaching via hands-on fieldwork-based courses.
+Jointly sponsored by the schools of Biological Sciences, Physical Sciences, and Education, the Cal Teach Science and Mathematics Program offers UCI undergraduates a chance to explore inquiry-based science and mathematics teaching via hands-on fieldwork-based courses.
 Cal Teach students have the option of earning their bachelor’s degree and a secondary teaching credential through SOE’s four-year academic programs.

-At the heart of the school's research mission is a commitment to understanding the educational transformations needed in today’s world.
-This theme is pursued in five main areas of research: language, literacy and culture; learning, instruction and assessment; teacher education and development; information and communication technologies in education; and educational policy and leadership and their social contexts.
-Research projects address a variety of more focused topics, including information and communications technologies; cognition in science; race and urban education; educational policy and school reform; program evaluation; reading, language and literacy; arts education; and intelligence theory.
-A variety of qualitative, survey and experimental design methodologies are represented in the work of the faculty, as are diverse theoretical perspectives.
+The School’s interdisciplinary faculty includes psychologists, sociologists, neuroscientists, economists, and linguists.
+Four professors are members of the National Academy of Education, and one professor is a member of the National Academy of Science.
+Research projects address topics as diverse as information and communications technologies; cognition in science; race and urban education; educational policy and school reform; program evaluation; reading, language, and literacy; arts education; and intelligence theory.
+A variety of qualitative, survey, and experimental design methodologies are represented in the work of the faculty, as are diverse theoretical perspectives.

 The school’s service mission is carried out through community-based programs both inside and outside the classroom.
 As a natural outgrowth of its credential and degree programs, SOE is committed to the professional development of local educators and K-12 school improvement.
 A prime example is the UCI Writing Project, a research-based program that provides in-service opportunities for more than 3,000 teachers in Orange County and the greater Los Angeles area each year.
-Since 1978, the project has helped teachers improve their techniques for teaching writing to their students as well as enhance their own writing abilities.
+Since 1978, the project has helped over 8,000 teachers improve their techniques for teaching writing to their students as well as enhance their own writing abilities.
 In addition to training teachers through intensive summer institutes, the writing project presents conferences and workshops on leading topics of interest and develops lessons designed to foster students’ critical thinking and writing skills.
 The program has assisted more than 100 teachers in improving student academic achievement through standards-based arts education, particularly for students in low-performing schools.

 Deborah Lowe Vandell, Dean

-The author of more than 130 articles, Vandell’s research has focused on the effects of developmental contexts (early child care, schools, after-school programs, families, neighborhoods) on children’s social, behavioral and academic functioning.
+The author of more than 150 articles, Vandell’s research has focused on the effects of developmental contexts (early child care, schools, after-school programs, families, neighborhoods) on children’s social, behavioral and academic functioning.
 As one of the principal investigators with the NICHD Study of Early Child Care & Youth Development, she has conducted an intensive study of the development of 1,300 children from birth through age 15.
 This work is viewed by many social scientists as one of the most comprehensive studies of the short-term and long-term effects of early child care and the family to date.